January 21, 2025

 Equipment safety starts with detailed inspections and proof load testing at 125% of the rated capacity.
 These steps confirm the equipment's reliability and structural soundness during use [2][7].

-Verification: Pre-use inspection, proof testing
+Equipment Integrity Load testing, structural checks Pre-use inspection, proof testing

-Requirements: Full-body harness, proper anchoring
+Personnel Safety Full-body harness, proper anchoring Equipment checks, attachment verification

-Requirements: Wind speed monitoring, weather tracking
+Environmental Controls Wind speed monitoring, weather tracking Real-time weather assessment

 In addition to equipment checks, worker safety relies on following fall protection rules and keeping a close eye on environmental conditions [1][3].

-"This includes ongoing training programs that cover safety protocols, operational techniques, and emergency procedures."
+"This includes ongoing training programs that cover safety protocols, operational techniques, and emergency procedures" [1][6].

 Weather plays a big role in safety too.
 Operations should stop during high winds, heavy rain, lightning, or any severe weather that could affect stability [1].